Abstract integrals in algebra: coalgebras, Hopf algebras and compact groups: Introduction

-The main result of the paper is the Theorem \ref{TheTh}, which extends the results from Hopf algebras; it states that a coalgebra is left and right co-Frobenius if and only if existence and uniqueness of left integrals hold for all (right) $C$-comodules $M$ and equivalently, for all left comodules $M$.
+One main result of the paper is the Theorem \ref{TheTh}, which extends the results from Hopf algebras; it states that a coalgebra is left and right co-Frobenius if and only if existence and uniqueness of left integrals hold for all (right) $C$-comodules $M$ and equivalently, for all left comodules $M$.
 This adds to the previously known symmetric characterization of co-Frobenius coalgebras from \cite{I}, where it is shown that $C$ is co-Frobenius if and only if $C$ is isomorphic to its left (or, equivalently, to its right) rational dual $Rat({}_{C^*}C^*)$.
-Moreover, it is shown there that this is further equivalent to the functors $C^*$-dual $\Hom(-,C^*)$ and $K$-dual $\Hom(-,K)$ being isomorphic on the category of left (equivalently, right) rational $C^*$-modules which is the same as that of right $C$-comodules: $Rat({}_{C^*}\Mm)=\Mm^C$.
-This brought an interesting comparison to the algebra case: if the two functors were to be isomorphic on the whole category of left $C^*$-modules, one would have that $C^*$ is a Frobenius algebra (by well known facts of Frobenius algebras, see \cite{CR}), so $C^*$ (and $C$) would be finite dimensional.
+Moreover, it is shown there that this is further equivalent to the functors $C^*$-dual $\Hom(-,C^*)$ and $K$-dual $\Hom(-,K)$ from ${}_{C^*}\Mm$ to ${}_K\Mm$ being isomorphic when restricted to the category of left (equivalently, right) rational $C^*$-modules which is the same as that of right $C$-comodules: $Rat({}_{C^*}\Mm)=\Mm^C$.
+This brings up an interesting comparison to the algebra case: if the two functors were to be isomorphic on the whole category of left $C^*$-modules, one would have that $C^*$ is a Frobenius algebra (by well known facts of Frobenius algebras, see \cite{CR}), so $C^*$ (and $C$) would be finite dimensional.
 This showed why the co-Frobenius coalgebra concept is a generalization of the Frobenius algebra in the infinite dimensional case.
 Here, the above mentioned Theorem \ref{TheTh} allows us to extent this view by giving a new interesting characterization of co-Frobenius coalgebras: $C$ is co-Frobenius if and only if the functors $C^*$-dual $\Hom(-,C^*)$ and $K$-dual $\Hom(-,K)$ are isomorphic (only) on the subcategory of ${}_{C^*}\Mm$ consisting of finite dimensional rational left $C^*$-modules (and then further equivalent to the right hand side version of this statement).
-As further applications, we find the well known equivalent characterizations of Hopf algebras with integrals of Lin, Larson, Sweedler, Sullivan as well as the uniqueness of integrals as a consequence of our general results.
+In fact, quite interestingly, we note that for $C$ to be co-Frobenius, it is enough for these two functors to be isomorphic when evaluated in vector spaces, but by an isomorphism which is not necessarily natural; the existence of a natural isomorphism follows thereafter (Theorem \ref{thCatcF}).
+We also give a categorical characterization of co-Frobenius coalgebras which generalizes the fact that a finite dimensional $K$-algebra ${}_A\Mm$ is Frobenius if and only of the forgetful functor ${}_A\Mm\rightarrow {}_K\Mm$ is Frobenius, i.e. has isomorphic left and right adjoints (Corollary \ref{ThAdjFr}).
+Another aplication is the fact that $C$ is QcF if and only if the classes of projective and injective right (or equivalently, left) comodules coincide (\ref{ThPrIn}), which is analogous to another characterization of (finite dimensional) QF algebras.
+As further applications, we find the well known equivalent characterizations of Hopf algebras with nonzero integrals of Lin, Larson, Sweedler, Sullivan as well as the uniqueness of integrals as a consequence of our general results.